Compare Florida home insurance quotes in 5 minutes or less.

 Home insurance rates in Florida

-Average Florida home insurance rates in February were approximately $1182.00 which have increased since January when rates were around $1177.
+Average Florida home insurance rates in March were approximately $1128.00 which have decreased since February when rates were around $1136.
 Average rates in the area reflect premiums on new policies sold by HomeInsurance.com in Florida.
 For a full list of premiums by state visit our RateReport.

 Don't worry, even though average Florida homeowners insurance rates fluctuate, there are still more ways to save on your home insurance.
 For example, insurance experts recommend that homeowners shop coverage at least once a year to get the most savings.
 Discounts are another great way to lower your Florida homeowners insurance premium.